Skip to main content

 I have been delighted to watch Hastings Family Service grow from a group of dedicated volunteers into the powerhouse of community impact it has become.

-Carrie Jo Short, Senior Director of Community Impact
+Carrie Jo Short, Director of Community and Impact Investing

 This friendship helped to strengthen HFS’ relationship with the Foundation, creating a trust that extends beyond funding support.